Argus Media Events Antitrust Statement

 4.5.
 Argus takes no responsibility for either your use of the Delegate List or for the actions of third parties in relation to the Delegate List.

 4.6.
-Where you have registered for a Digital Event, unless you advise us otherwise, we may provide sponsors with your business contact information (name, email, phone number, job title, company, country) and details of your engagement with a sponsor, including whether you requested a meeting with or accepted a meeting request from the sponsor, whether you clicked on the sponsor’s banner or logo, whether you visited the sponsor’s sponsorship or exhibition booth and whether you attended the sponsor’s speaker/break-out/round-table session(s).
+Where you have registered for an Event, unless you advise us otherwise, we may provide sponsors with your business contact information (name, email, phone number, job title, company, country) and details of your engagement with a sponsor, including whether you requested a meeting with or accepted a meeting request from the sponsor, whether you clicked on the sponsor’s banner or logo, whether you visited the sponsor’s sponsorship or exhibition booth and whether you attended the sponsor’s speaker/break-out/round-table session(s).

 4.7.
 You may choose whether or not to be visible to and communicate with other attendees via the Event Platform during the Event.
 Choosing to be invisible on the Event Platform will not impact on your consent to be on the Delegate List and/or the provision of the details described in clause 4.6 to sponsors.
 Please be aware that internet transmissions are never completely private or secure, even if there is a notice that a particular transmission is encrypted.
 Additionally, Argus and/or the Event Platform provider may be required to disclose information to third parties held on the Event Platform in accordance with law.
 Argus does not guarantee the security of the Event Platform and does not accept any liability in relation to the disclosure by you of any information at an Event, including at a Digital Event via an Event Platform, or any third party’s access to or use of any such information.